gappy401/App-Profile-Analysis-for-Mobile-Market/README.md

-# Profitable App Profiles for Mobile Market
+# App Store App Analysis

 This project presents a modular analytics dashboard designed to evaluate mobile app performance across the App Store.
 Built with Streamlit, the dashboard enables strategic insights into user engagement, monetization, and genre-specific benchmarks.
 It is intended for product teams, data analysts, and decision-makers seeking to understand the characteristics of high-performing mobile applications.